mbraverm/mbraverm.github.io/content/_index.md

 My brief bio can be found [here](/about/brief-bio/).

-I am interested in complexity theory, the theory of real computation, machine learning, algorithms, game theory, and applications of computer science in healthcare and medicine.
+I am interested in complexity theory, information theory, the theory of real computation, machine learning, algorithms, algorithmic mechanism design, and its applications.

 My e-mail address: `#######@cs.princeton.edu`, replacing `#######` with `mbraverm`.